The Art of Face, Hair, and Nails

 Program Length1000 hours Intended time to complete the Barber program attending full time is 8.5 months.
 As outlined by Washington State Law, RCW 18:16, a minimum of 1000 hours are required for licensure.
 These are divided as follows: 1000 hours are dedicated to Theory of the practice of barbering services, business practices and basic human anatomy and physiology.

-On-Time Completion RateThis program has not been offered in of Barber graduates completed their program according to the time frame on the contract between and as compared to the total number of graduates who completed their program in the same time frame.
+On-Time Completion RateThis program was offered in 2022, 100% of Barber graduates completed their program according to the time frame in the contract between and as compared to the total number of graduates who completed their program in the same time frame.

 Core CurriculumStudents will acquire knowledge and practical skills in the following subjects: Theory of the practice of barbering including business practices and basic human anatomy and physiology.
 Shampooing including draping, brushing, scalp manipulations, conditioning and rinsing.
 Scalp and hair analysis.
 Hair cutting and trimming including scissors, razor, thinning shears and clippers.
 Hair styling including wet, dry and thermal styling, and styling aids.
 Cutting and trimming of facial hair including shaving, beard and mustache design and eyebrow, ear and nose hair trimming.
 Cleaning and disinfecting of individual work stations, individual equipment and tools and proper use and storage of linens.
 Diseases and disorders of the skin, scalp and hair.
 Safety including proper use of implements and electrical appliances.
 First aid as it relates to barbering.
 Not all training may be on mannequins.
 Phase 1- Earth (0-250 Hours) New student Orientation Introductory theory & basic practical skills Safety and sanitation Intro to clinic floor and client consultation Phase 2- Water (251-500 Hours) Continue progression through Milady Standard textbook to expand knowledge Build upon foundational practical skills Begin practice on live clients, and build confidence Phase 3- Fire (501-750 Hours) Hands-on theory classes Review all subjects learned. and expand knowledge from part 1 and part 2 Learn and practice more advanced techniques Focus on completing practical requirements Phase 4- Air (751-1000 Hours) Review Washington State rules and regulations, as well as business practices Employment preparation (resume, portfolio) Employer interview techniques Continue to review and study, fully complete practical requirements, prepare for WA State exams, take final written and practical examinations.
 Complete exit interview, graduation, and sign up for WA State Exams.